 It seems that there are two possible reasons for many people to find illustrations attractive.
-On the one hand, they like very detailed and very realistic images because they convey a lot of information.
-In this case the individual mark that creates the image is not as important and the overall appearance is important.
-On the other hand, people enjoy illustrations with character because for these the artistic appearance is appreciated.
-Here, the individual lines are very important because they convey information such as shape or material and add the mentioned "character" and "life" to the images.
+On the one hand, they like very detailed and very realistic images because these convey much information.
+In this case the individual mark that creates the image is not as important but the overall appearance is.
+On the other hand, people enjoy illustrations with character because in these the artistic appearance is appreciated.
+Here, the individual lines are very important because they convey information such as shape or material but also add the mentioned "character" and "life" to the images.

-5.2 Impact for NPR Research
+5.3 Impact for NPR Research